alfredoqt/lab-web/crud-products/README.md

 1. Modify your environment variables.
 Example at ./server/.env.example
 2. Make sure you have MySQL installed
+3. **IMPORTANT** If you are going to run the knex migrations please note that you have to specify the knex file with the flag ```--knexfile```
-3. Run npm i
+4. Run npm i
-4. Run npm start
+5. Run npm start

 ### React app